Himalayan balsam

 You can help by reporting any sightings: @ the Centre for Environmental Data & Recording (CEDaR) - Or via the iRecord App.

-Management Techniques: Manual pulling/cutting; commonly known as ‘balsam bashing’ events are now common place
+Management Techniques: Manual pulling/cutting; commonly known as ‘balsam bashing’ events are now common place.
+Download our Guide to Balsam Bashing here.

 Treatment with Herbicide: